Brock Purdy: 2023

 At home against the Green Bay Packers in the Divisional Round, Purdy struggled with accuracy in rainy conditions as the 49ers trailed entering the fourth quarter.
 Despite his struggles, Purdy engineered a 12-play, 69-yard drive that culminated with Christian McCaffrey scoring a go-ahead touchdown with under two minutes left as the 49ers won 24–21.
 Purdy was 6-of-7 for 47 yards on the game-winning drive and finished the game completing 23 of his 39 passes for 252 yards and a touchdown.
 In the NFC Championship Game against the Detroit Lions, Purdy only completed seven of his 15 pass attempts for 93 yards and an interception as San Francisco trailed 24–7 at halftime.
 In the second half, Purdy completed 13-of-16 passes for 174 yards and a touchdown.
 He also scrambled for 49 rushing yards as he rallied the 49ers from a 17-point deficit at halftime to win 34–31, advancing to Super Bowl LVIII.
 Purdy became the lowest drafted quarterback to start a Super Bowl.
-In the Super Bowl, Purdy completed 23-of-38 passes for 255 yards and a touchdown in a 25–22 overtime loss to the Kansas City Chiefs.
+In the Super Bowl, Purdy completed 23-of-38 passes for 255 yards and a touchdown during the 25–22 overtime loss to the Kansas City Chiefs.
 He was ranked 28th by his fellow players on the NFL Top 100 Players of 2024.